-According to the normative sense of 'rational', what rationality requires is just what you ought to.
-Broome thinks that 'the normative sense is an invention of philosophers' [sect.
-4].
+According to the normative sense of 'rational', what rationality requires is just what you ought to (do, believe, intend).
+Broome thinks that 'the normative sense is an invention of philosophers' (Broome 2021, sect.
+4).
 The ordinary use of 'rational', he says, is not identical to the normative sense.

-If rational requirements only exert normative authority when we talk about rationality{RESP}, then this allows for the following strategy of replying to Broome: Even though our ordinary use of 'rational' is not identical with the normative sense, rationality{RESP} can only consist in responding correctly to reasons.
+If only requirements of rationality{RESP} are normatively authoritative, then this allows for the following reply to Broome: Even though our ordinary use of 'rational' is not identical with the normative sense, rationality{RESP} can only consist in responding correctly to reasons.
 That is, while other uses of '(ir)rational' that do not imply blame- or praiseworthiness could be understood as referring to forms of (in)coherence, rationality{RESP} is more plausibly understood as a form of reasons-responsiveness.
 In this section, I sketch an argument for this idea.

-As mentioned in section 2 above, a straightforward way for defending the authority of rational requirements it to argue that their authority is implied by the fact that violating rational requirements makes us criticizable.
+As mentioned in section 2 above, a straightforward way of defending the authority of rational requirements is to argue that their authority is implied by the fact that violating rational requirements makes us criticizable.
 Let me begin by pointing out a prima facie problem for any such argument from criticizability.
 I then modify this argument so that it builds on the idea that the criticism in question presupposes responsibility-i.e., amounts to a form of blame.